hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 Therefore, enabling the YouTube playlist processing in this extension helps prevent unintended imports of a large number of videos all at once.
 In that case, if you want to treat a certain YouTube URL as a playlist, make sure that the URL includes only a playlist ID without any video ID (e.g., https://www.youtube.com/playlist?list=YYYYY).

-For websites other than YouTube, playlist handling (if supported) is set in the [TARGET] section of the configuration file.
+For various websites including YouTube, you can set playlist handling (if supported) in the [TARGET] section of the configuration file.

 ### External Playlist Albums